Jack Heinrich

+Life and career

-He was born in Mission, British Columbia and was educated there and at the University of British Columbia.
+Heinrich was born on December 20, 1936 in Mission, British Columbia, and was educated there and at the University of British Columbia.
 In 1962, he married Linda Strachan.
 Heinrich lived in Prince George.
 He served in the provincial cabinet as Minister of Labour, Minister of Municipal Affairs, Minister of Education and Minister of Forests.
-In 1986, he was named Queen's Counsel.
+In 1986, he was named Queen's Counsel (QC).
+Heinrich died in Calgary, Alberta on October 21, 2025, at the age of 88.